 Game Studio

 Dark fantasy isometric RPG.
-Online, party-based, and built from scratch by one person.
-Free to play.
-No cash shop.
+Online, party-based, and built from scratch.
+Free to play during early access.

 Ashvale is surrounded.
 Creatures are crawling out of the wilds, the dead won't stay down, and a plague called the withering is spreading through everything.